Birmingham Building Stone Trails

 2. Chamberlain Square Fountain

 The plaque bearing the dedicatory inscription is in a fine piece of coarse-grained red granite, the large brick-red feldspars give this stone its distinct colour.
 Such granites are sourced from the Kalmar Coast of Sweden and are known as the ‘Coastal Red Granites’.
-They are derived from a series of 1400 million year old plutons intruded into the Transcandinavian Igneous Belt, part of a major Proterozoic mountain-building phase.
+They are derived from a series of 1.4 Ga plutons intruded into the Transcandinavian Igneous Belt, part of a major Proterozoic mountain-building phase.
 The delicate glass mosaics, depicting wild flowers, are by the famous Venetian glass makers and mosaicists, Salviati and Co.

 Turn now to the large complex of buildings housing the Council House and the Birmingham Museum and Art Gallery (below).